Speedball (video game): Reception

-Speedball received scores of 862 (DOS) and 834 (Atari ST) out of 1000 from ACE, 79% from Mean Machines and 57% from Power Play.
+Speedball received scores of 862 (MS-DOS) and 834 (Atari ST) out of 1000 from ACE, 79% from Mean Machines and 57% from Power Play.
 The game won the 1989 Golden Joystick Game Of The Year award.
 Computer Gaming World gave the game a positive review, praising its graphics and long-lasting gameplay.
 It was also voted Best 16-bit Game of the Year at the Golden Joystick Awards.